 Mr Eugene Poulaine died in Paris in 1923.

 Apart from the management of the various works, Blaina House, Surgery Road, Blaina was the address of many trainee engineers who seemed to have been living there as part of their employment.

 In November 1892 Mr Benjamin Willans succeeded Mr Poulaine as Manager of the Pyle and Blaina Iron Works

-In November 1914 the Local War Relief Committee had intended on housing Belgian Refugees at the then vacant Blaina House, the Chairman of the Committee had asked the liquidator of the Pyle and Blaina Works Ltd for the use of the House though they were told they could not comply as the company were giving up possession of the House.
+In November 1914 the Local War Relief Committee had intended on housing Belgian Refugees at the then vacant Blaina House, the chairman of the committee had asked the liquidator of the Pyle and Blaina Works Ltd for the use of the house though they were told they could not comply as the company were giving up possession of the premises.

 Messrs T. Jenkyn Williams.

 In 1916 Mr T. Jenkyn Williams M.E., was living at Blaina House, Blaina.
 Mr Jenkyn Williams was the General Manager of the Rose Heyworth and Cwmtillery Collieries for J. Lancaster & Co and was living at Lake Villas Cwmtillery, though finished to become an agent for the company and moved into Blaina House.
 In 1920 Mr Jenkyn Williams M.E., submitted a scheme for the sinking of a new pit on the site of the old Pyle and Blaina Iron Works yard.
 This new pit was to become The Beynons Colliery.

 In January 1923 Mr T. Jenkyn Williams passed away.